emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __General Abilities:__
   * __Learn Spells:__ Each time you level up, learn one new spell of each spell tier that you have access to.
 Spells must be learned from one of your spellbooks.
+  * __Melee Weapon Proficiency:__ When you attack with a strength based weapon, you may add your strength stat to your attack.
+When you attack with a dexterity based weapon, you may add your dexterity stat to your attack.
+  * __Thrown Weapon Proficiency:__ You are able to use thrown weapons, such as throwing knives, without disadvantage.
   * __Minor Boon:__ You have access to a minor boon from your chosen deity.
 See the pantheon for details.
   * __Shield Training:__ Don't take movement penalties from shield use.
   * __Armor Training:__ Don't take movement penalties from armor use.